Is it really necessary to get a flu shot?

 Yes, the flu can be dangerous.
 Learn why getting vaccinated is the best way to protect yourself and your community.

-We’ve all heard the advice to get the flu shot each fall.
-But is it really that important to do?
+Everyone ages 6-months and older is advised to get a flu shot each year.
+But is this really that important to do?
 The short answer: yes.
 Here’s what you need to know about the flu vaccine and why flu prevention is so essential.

 The flu can be dangerous—even deadly

-And while flu-related deaths fell between 2020 and 2022 during the COVID pandemic when physical distancing, masking, and other measures were in place, flu typically causes tens of thousands of deaths each year.
+Flu-related deaths fell between 2020 and 2022 during the COVID pandemic when physical distancing, masking, and other measures were in place.
+But flu typically causes tens of thousands of deaths each year.
 Between 2010 and 2020, 140,000 to 710,000 people were hospitalized with the flu annually, according to estimates from the Centers for Disease Control and Prevention (CDC).
-Each year during that 10-year time span, 12,000 to 52,000 people died from the flu.
+Each year during that 10-year time span, 12,000 to 51,000 people died from the flu.

 But many people still think of the flu as a bad cold.
-This is a risky misconception.
+This is not true.

 Flu symptoms may seem like just a cold but they’re usually more intense and linger longer.
 The stress and strain the flu puts on the body can also lead more serious complications, including pneumonia, inflammation of the heart, or stroke.
-People with underlying health issues, such as diabetes, heart disease and lung disease are among those at greatest risk.
-Older people and children are also at higher risk for flu-related complications.
+People with other health issues, such as diabetes, heart disease and lung disease are among those at greatest risk.
+Older people, pregnant people, and children are also at higher risk for flu-related complications.

 Preventing the spread of the flu can not only keep you healthy, but also protect the vulnerable people around you.
 The best way to do that: Get a flu shot.

 The precise formulations of the vaccine change every year, but the basic foundations of the vaccine remain constant.
-The shots are either made with flu viruses that have been inactivated, which means they’re not infectious, or—in the case of recombinant flu vaccines—they’re made without viruses at all.
+The shots are either made with flu viruses that have been inactivated, which means they’re not infectious, or they’re made without viruses at all (recombinant flu vaccines).
 This means that you can’t get the flu from any type of shot.

 How is the flu vaccine selected?

-Because the flu virus is constantly changing, researchers reevaluate the expected strains each year.
+Because the flu virus is constantly changing, researchers reevaluate the strains expected to be in circulation or spreading in communities each year.
 The exact components of the vaccine, therefore, may change from year to year.
 The World Health Organization (WHO) assembles a board of researchers from their own collaborating centers and other key laboratories—including the CDC and the Francis Crick Institute—to determine:

 • Which viruses are making people sick